beaconsproject/disturbance_explorer/docs/select_doc.md

 format: md
 ---

+## User Guide

+This step defines the key inputs to configure the analysis, including loading spatial data, disturbance classifications, and any additional user-provided data.

-## Select study area
+### Step 1.
+Select study area

-In this step, load the spatial data to be used in Disturbance Explorer.

 Start with **Select source dataset**.
 You have two options: